milliampere/ajax-assignment/README.md

 ### TODO for improvements
 * Close previous infowindows when a new marker is clicked.
 * Add pagination for the results
+* Add a number to each text box and marker on the map.
+* Some information and maybe a name: "Trafiken i Stockholm"
 * Add traffic information for trains and ferries as well